 However, if you require that an image or hyperlink be included in the actual question text (as opposed to being displayed alongside a response choice), you can do this by adding a little bit of HyperText Markup Language (HTML) to your question text or instruction text.
-Using HTML you can easily put an image or a link or any other HTML effects in the question text of a web survey form.
+Using HTML you can easily put an image or a link or any other HTML effects in the question text of an online survey form.

 Space Shuttle Survey Example